 In assessing candidates for director nomination, our Board and Nominating and Corporate Governance Committee consider, among other things, candidates' diversity (including diversity of gender identity, ethnic background and country of origin), age, skills and other factors deemed appropriate to maintain a balance of knowledge, experience, and capability on our Board.
+Our previous year's disclosure can be found in our definitive proxy statement filed with the SEC on April 25, 2022.

-In accordance with applicable Nasdaq listing requirements, the following table presents our Board diversity statistics.
+In accordance with applicable listing requirements of The Nasdaq Stock Market ("Nasdaq"), the following table presents our Board diversity statistics.
 Each of the categories listed in the table below has the meaning ascribed to it in Nasdaq Rule 5605(f).

-BOARD DIVERSITY MATRIX (AS OF FEBRUARY 4, 2022)
+BOARD DIVERSITY MATRIX (AS OF JANUARY 31, 2023)

-Total Number of Directors 9
+Total Number of Directors 8

 FEMALE MALE NON-BINARY DID NOT DISCLOSE GENDER

 Part 1: Gender Identity

-Directors 4 5 0 0
+Directors 4 4 0 0

 Part 2: Demographic Background

 African American or Black 0 1 0 0

 Hispanic or Latinx 1 1 0 0

-White 3 4 0 0
+White 3 3 0 0

 Two or More Races or Ethnicities 0 1 0 0

 LGBTQ+ 0

-Did Not Disclose Demographic Background ose Demographic Background 0
+Did Not Disclose Demographic Background 0